dotnsf/notesnetwork/README.md

     - See above for detailed commands

-- Prepare for folowing composer commands
+- Prepare for following composer commands

     - `$ cd **/notesnetwork/api`